gregorio-project/gregorio/UPGRADE.md

 As is normal, calls to the deprecated command names will raise a warning but still work.
 However there is one caveat: the old functions will always add the annotations to the bottom of the annotation list, regardless of the order in which they are called.
 Previously, you could call `\gresetsecondannotation` before `\gresetfirstannotation` and still have the first annotation appear on top.
 Which annotation appears on top is now determined by the order in which the functions are called.

+#### The Annotation Header

+The `annotation` header in gabc files now passes its value(s) to gregoriotex for placement above the inital letter of the score.
+Up to two `annotation` field are supported, the first for the first line above the initial, and the second field for the second line.

+    annotation: 1 Ant.;
+    annotation: VII a;

+Full TeX markup is also accepted:

+    annotation: {\color{red}1 Ant.};
+    annotation: {\color{red}VII a};

+If the user already defined annotation(s) in the main TeX file via `\greannotation` then the `annotation` header field will not overwrite that definition.

 ## 3.0
 ### TeX Live 2013